Géza Vermes: Biography

-He studied then at the College St Albert and the Catholic University of Leuven in Belgium, where he specialized in Oriental history, civilizations and languages.
+He studied then at the College St Albert and the Catholic University of Leuven in Belgium, where he specialised in Oriental history, civilisations and languages.
 In 1953, Vermes obtained a Doctorate of Theology with the first dissertation written on the Dead Sea Scrolls and its historical framework.
 In 1962 he completed a first translation of the Dead Sea Scrolls, later revised and much augmented.
 Also in Paris, Vermes befriended and worked with Paul Demann, a scholar, like him, of Hungarian Jewish origins.
 Together with a third collaborator, Renee Bloch, they battled doggedly against the anti-Semitic content in Catholic education and ritual of the time.
 The Second Vatican Council would later accept many of the trio's theological arguments.

 After researching the Dead Sea Scrolls in Paris for several years, Vermes had met Pamela Hobson Curle, a poet and scholar, disciple of the Neo-Hasidic Jewish philosopher Martin Buber, and the two fell in love.
 She was married and the mother of two children, but her marriage was in the process of ending.
 In 1958, after her divorce, and after Vermes left the priesthood, they married, remaining together and often collaborating on work, until her death in 1993.
 He also renounced Christianity and embraced his Jewish identity, although not religious observance.
 He took up a teaching post at the University of Newcastle upon Tyne.

 In 1965, after teaching Biblical Hebrew for several years at University of Newcastle upon Tyne in the north of England, he joined the Faculty of Oriental Studies at the University of Oxford, rising to become the first Oxford Professor of Jewish Studies before his retirement in 1991; he subsequently directed the Oxford Forum for Qumran Research at the Oxford Centre for Hebrew and Jewish Studies.
 In 1970 he reconverted to Judaism as a liberal Jew, and became a member of the Liberal Jewish Synagogue of London.
 After the death of his first wife in 1993, he married Margaret Unarska in 1996 and adopted her son, Ian.
 Vermes died on 8 May 2013 at the age of 88.